 According to WHO, “(s)trategies to improve the performance of the health workforce must initially focus on existing staff because of the time lag in training new health workers.”
 In brief, we suggest tactics to:

-- Leverage opportunities for “non-clinical” education, for example, in the areas of public health, clinical research, risk management, and also training methods that address the new paradigms of care, e.g. from acute tertiary hospital care to home-based and team-driven care.
+- Leverage opportunities for “non-clinical” education, such as public health, clinical research, and risk management, and training methods that address the new paradigms of care, e.g., from acute tertiary hospital care to home-based team-driven care.

 Tactics that control the number of fresh graduates entering the local workforce